An Evolutionary Theory for the Variability Hypothesis: Conclusions

 \section{Conclusions}

-The goal here has been neither to challenge nor to confirm Darwin's and other researchers' observations of greater male variability for any given species or any given trait, but rather to propose an elementary mathematical theory based on biological/evolutionary mechanisms that might serve as a starting point to help explain how one gender of a species might tend to evolve with greater variability than the other gender.
-The contribution here is a general theory intended to open the discussion to further mathematical and statistical modeling and analysis.
+The goal here has been neither to challenge nor to confirm Darwin's and other researchers' observations of greater male variability for any given species or any given trait, but rather to propose an elementary mathematical theory based on biological/evolutionary mechanisms that might serve as a starting point to help explain how one sex of a species might tend to evolve with greater variability than the other sex.
+As such, the contribution here is a general theory intended to open the discussion to further mathematical and statistical modeling and analysis.

-\section{Further Research Directions}
+\section{Further research directions}

 There are many natural generalizations, modifications, and extensions of the basic selectivity-variability theory described above, including the following: \\

 {\em Time dependence}.
 Desirability distributions and/or selectivity that vary with time, for example individual desirability decreasing with time and the proportion of acceptable mates increasing with time. \\